Founder, Owner | Caleo Enterprises

 Iowa, and working on presidential campaigns.

-Deidre’s most recent efforts include the launch of 20/20 Vision Project, which equips
+Deidre’s most recent efforts include the launch of a community project that equips

 individuals with the necessary tools to facilitate change in their communities.
 On August 14, 2021, she launched a run for Iowa Governor and is currently learning about the concerns, successes, and hopes of Iowans through events, conversations, and research.
+On June 18, 2022, DeJear was confirmed as the Democratic nominee for Iowa Governor.
 DeJear is running because she knows that Iowa is worth the work.